recent blog posts

 Washing your hands often and avoiding contact with people who have a cold are the best strategies.

 There is no cure for the common cold; it simply has to run its course.
 Symptoms usually begin two or three days after infection and can last two to 14 days.
-Often the final, lingering symptom is a dry, nagging cough.
-You can get relief by:
+Some or all of the following can help relieve symptoms:

-- Drinking lots of fluids to stay hydrated.
+- Drink lots of fluids to stay hydrated.

-- Treating your cough using an over-the-counter cold medication.
+- Treat your cough using an over-the-counter cold medication.